-Neria Sebastien is an Assistant Professor of Special Education, in the College of Education at Seattle University.
+Neria Sebastien is an Assistant Professor in the College of Education, Department of School Psychology at Seattle University with a focus on special education.
 He has a Doctoral degree in Educational Leadership from Concordia University.
 He also earned a master’s degree in Special Education from Fordham University and an undergraduate degree in Elementary Education from The City University of New York’s Brooklyn College.

-Before joining the teacher education faculty at Seattle University in 2019, he was an Assistant Professor of Special Education, Director of Online Learning, and Co-Director of the Center for Education Equity and Diversity (CEED) at Walla Walla University.
+Before joining the faculty at Seattle University College of Education in 2019, he was an Assistant Professor of Special Education, Director of Online Learning, and Co-Director of the Center for Education Equity and Diversity (CEED) at Walla Walla University.
 His combined K-12 teaching experience spans twelve years in Saint Lucia, New York City, Hawaii, and Oregon.

 Dr. Sebastien has coordinated research projects in MTSS, pre-service teacher education, special education, inclusion, and rural schools.
 He is interested in investigating the best educational outcomes for exceptional learners in K – 12 learning environments through effective pre-service teacher education.